DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 ### Wazuh detection

 The credential access phase generated the least telemetry of any active phase.
-Reading files with `cat` produces syscall events but is not flagged by default rules — a legitimate user reads their own files continuously during normal work.
-Detection engineering opportunity: an auditd watch on `~/.env`, `~/.ssh/`, and `~/.bash_history` reads would catch this pattern with acceptable false-positive rate on production servers where these files rarely change or are accessed programmatically.
+Reading files with `cat` produces syscall events but is not flagged by default rules, a legitimate user reads their own files continuously during normal work.
+Detection engineering opportunity: an auditd watch on `~/.env` and `~/.ssh/` reads would catch this pattern with acceptable false-positive rate on production servers where these files rarely change or are accessed programmatically.